healthnoteinc/policies/09-configuration_management_policy.md

 # 9. Configuration Management Policy

-Health Note documents of all changes to production systems and networks.
+Health Note manages and documents all changes to production systems and networks within JIRA, the project management and issue tracking system.

 ## 9.1 Applicable Standards